Athena-OS/athena/README.md

 * Wiki documentation

 ## Troubleshooting
-* After the installation, if Fly-Pie extension (PenTOXIC menu) and Burn My Windows extension don't work, reinstall the operating system on a separate VM and check again.
+* After the installation, if Fly-Pie extension (PenTOXIC menu) and Burn My Windows extension don't work, reinstall the operating system on a separate VM and check again;
+* After the first login of Discord App, at the next access on the application, if it freezes during the starting, reboot the system and the problem will be fixed.

 ## Credits
 * [ArcoLinux Project](https://www.arcolinux.info): Resources and Learning materials